-For the year ended December 31, 2017, the Company recognized a total provision for income taxes of approximately \$416 for the Company's consolidated subsidiaries.
+For the year ended December 31, 2018, the Company recognized a total income tax provision of approximately \$403 for the Company's consolidated subsidiaries.
+For the year ended December 31, 2018, the Company recorded current income tax expense of approximately \$291 and deferred income tax provision of approximately \$112.
+For the year ended December 31, 2017, the Company recognized a total income tax provision of \$416 for the Company's consolidated subsidiaries.
 For the year ended December 31, 2017, the Company recorded current income tax expense of approximately \$556 and deferred income tax benefit of approximately \$140.
-For the year ended December 31, 2016, the Company recognized a total income tax benefit of \$490 for the Company's consolidated subsidiaries.
-For the year ended December 31, 2016, the Company recorded current income tax expense of approximately \$152 and deferred income tax benefit of approximately \$642.
-For the year ended December 31, 2015, the Company recognized a total provision for income taxes of \$1,343 for the Company's consolidated subsidiaries.
-For the year ended December 31, 2015, the Company recorded current income tax expense of approximately \$160 and deferred income tax expense of approximately \$1,183.
+For the year ended December 31, 2016, the Company recognized a total income tax benefit of approximately \$152 and deferred income tax benefit of approximately \$642.

-As of December 31, 2017 and December 31, 2016, the Company had \$894 and \$1,034, respectively, of deferred tax liabilities primarily relating to deferred taxes attributable to certain differences between the computation of income for U.S. federal income tax purposes as compared to GAAP.
+As of December 31, 2018 and December 31, 2017, the Company had \$1,006 and \$894, respectively, of deferred tax liabilities primarily relating to deferred taxes attributable to certain differences between the computation of income for U.S. federal income tax purposes as compared to GAAP.

-The Company has adopted the Income Taxes topic of the Accounting Standards Codification Topic 740 ("ASC 740").
-ASC 740 provides guidance for income taxes, including how uncertain income tax positions should be recognized, measured, and disclosed in the financial statements.
-Based on its analysis, the Company has determined that there were no uncertain income tax positions that do not meet the more likely than not threshold through December 31, 2017.
-The 2014 through 2017 tax years remain subject to examination by the U.S. federal, state, and local tax authorities.
+Based on its analysis, the Company has determined that there were no uncertain income tax positions that do not meet the more likely than not threshold as defined by Accounting Standards Codification Topic 740 ("ASC 740") through December 31, 2018.
+The 2015 through 2018 tax years remain subject to examination by the U.S. federal, state, and local tax authorities.